JingChengGu/FLARE-website/_site/Readme.txt

-FLARE Website Repo
-Hi Ethan!
+This is team B15-01's FLARE website repository.